 Are There Free Cultural Events and Performances in Delhi?

-The answer is yes, but there isn’t really a one stop shop for a list of all free events.
+The answer is yes, but there isn’t really a one stop shop list of all free events.
 You can join a Delhi expat FB group (they are often full of helpful information), and check the websites of the cultural centres, which host free events in locations around Delhi from time to time:

 The Wrap-Up on 78 Free Places to Visit in Delhi in 2024